THERAAB/nix-homelab/README.md

 - [Homer](https://github.com/bastienwirtz/homer) Dashboards for local and tailscale access
 - Reverse Proxy with [caddy](https://caddyserver.com/docs/quick-starts/reverse-proxy)
 - Monitoring/Statistics with [netdata](https://www.netdata.cloud/) and [gatus](https://github.com/TwiN/gatus)
-- [BTRFS](https://btrfs.wiki.kernel.org/index.php/Main_Page) file system for compression and snapshots (not using right now)
+- [BTRFS](https://btrfs.wiki.kernel.org/index.php/Main_Page) file system (Copy on Write, Compression)

 ## Installation

-Note that it's probably a bad idea for you to try to build this if you're not me for 3 reasons:
+This repo contains some customizations for my specific setup, and you likely won't be able to follow these instructions exactly if you're not me for 3 reasons:
-- You probably don't have my hardware
+- You probably don't have my hardware (Intel 12th Gen CPU, 1 nvme, 1 sda device)
 - You probably don't have my sops keys (shoutout to my FBI agent!)
-- You likely won't have same IPs and network setup
+- You likely won't have same IPs and network, firewall (pfSense), and tailscale setup

 ### Download NixOS
 - Grab the GNOME installer from the [NixOS Downloads Page](https://nixos.org/download.html#nix-install-linux)
 - Copy it onto a flash drive (I recommend [Ventoy](https://www.ventoy.net/en/index.html) for this)
-- If you have hardcoded DNS server in pfSense, remove it.
+- If you previously used this setup and have hardcoded DNS server in pfSense, remove it.
 Otherwise, you will have no DNS during install
   - Services -> DHCP Server -> DNS Servers -> remove IP
   - Repeat for all interfaces
 - Tailscale cleanup of old device